digitalbangash1/Statistic-02323/README.md

 The mistakes are highlighted in the file rettet.pdf

 Mandatory Assignment 2

--This is the second mandatory project in course Statistic 02323.
+- This is the second mandatory project in course Statistic 02323.
 It was submitted and accepted with the following remarks from the teach assistant

 Hej Muhammed,